vi-SSH-al/Educational-Initiative-Assignment/Exercise_1/Structural_Design_Pattern/School Management System/README.md

 ## Overview

 The **School Management System** is a terminal-based application designed to manage students and teachers in a school environment.
 It implements the Composite Design Pattern, allowing users to organize and display school members hierarchically.
-The system enables customer support representatives to resolve customer issues efficiently by utilizing different resolution strategies.

 ## Features